Signed URLs

 Enable Secure URLs

-2. Click on security tab.
+2. Click on the security tab.

 ❗️